 Book of Adventure Free Spins

 The book symbol works as a wild and scatter combined.
 Land 3 of them and you’ll be granted access to the free spins feature with 10 spins from the start.
 Before the feature begins, one symbol will be randomly chosen as the special expanding symbol.

 Now, every time your designated symbol lands on the reels it will expand to cover the full reel thus increasing the winning pay lines.
 For low-value symbols to expand at least 3 of them must be present on the reels while for premiums, only 2 are required.
 Just like the other book slots, retriggers are relatively frequent something that can occur 2, 3, 4 or even 5 times during the free spins feature.

 The max win is achieved by landing 5 adventurers in the bonus which will result in a 5000 times the stake win.
 The adventurer is also the most volatile of the symbols which means that most of the time the payouts will be low, but with the potential of monstrous wins.

 Book of Adventure Conclusion

 Being identical to Book of Dead visually, mechanically and in terms of RTP, it all comes down to playability.
-It’s hard to say anything about the hit frequency and balance when comparing the two games side by side without actually having a fact sheet available or having carried out thousands of spins, so you will unfortunately have to make up your own mind.
+It’s hard to say anything about the hit frequency and balancing when comparing the two games side by side without actually having a fact sheet available or having carried out thousands of spins, so you will ultimately have to make up your own mind.